PavanRangani/docs/docs/prd/aggregated-report/manage-app-report.md

 - Same report is not allowed to add, system show proper error message.
 - Default shows proper message in the `Report Criterias` section, when section or report is not selected.
 - When `Report Criterias` is not applicable for the selected report, show proper message.
+- Shows loader in `Report Criterias` section while data is not loaded.
 - Some of the reports are not built from our side.
 If the user selects that report, it shows the proper message for that report.

 ### UI Rule